(as of December 31, 2016, unless otherwise indicated)

 - Credit unions are a major contributor to Saskatchewan's economy, employing almost 3,500 people.

-- In 2013, Saskatchewan credit unions contributed more than $6.2 million to growing communities.
-Our fundraising efforts brought in almost $300,000 for causes like the Children's Hospital Foundation of Saskatchewan, Red Cross Disaster Relief, Terry Fox Run and Telemiracle.
-Our employees logged nearly 35,000 hours of volunteer time for community organizations.
-(2014 numbers are not available.)
+- In 2015, Saskatchewan credit unions contributed more than $7.8 million to growing communities.
+Our fundraising efforts brought in over $154,000 for causes like the Children's Hospital Foundation of Saskatchewan, Red Cross Disaster Relief and Telemiracle.
+Our employees logged close to 26,000 hours of volunteer time for community organizations.
+(2016 numbers are not available.)

 - Funds held on deposit in Saskatchewan credit unions are fully guaranteed through the Credit Union Deposit Guarantee Corporation.
 The full guarantee is made possible through a comprehensive deposit protection regime that is focused on prevention.
 Read more about the guarantee.